 Breakdown of Constant Contact Pricing Plans

-Now that you have a good idea about Constant Contact’s best features, how much money will you be shelling out each month for these features?
+Now that you have a good idea about Constant Contact’s best features, how much money will you shell out each month for these features?

 Let’s take a deep dive into the pricing plans.